-A wedding ended in a massacre, and the bride now haunts the D1 motorway
+A wedding ended in a massacre, and the ghost bride now haunts the D1 motorway.

 The spot is just off the D1 highway from Prague to Brno, the busiest road in the country.
 For years, tabloids have been pointing out that the fatal accident rate near exit 168 by the village of Lesní Hluboké, about 25 kilometers west of Brno, South Moravia, is higher than average.
 And perhaps the bride’s ghost is to blame.

 The area just under an overpass for Exit 168 is where the white-shrouded ghost is supposed to appear, frightening motorists into losing control of their cars.
 An old trade route for horse-drawn carts stood at the site long before Exit 168 was opened in 1973.

 The curse has been in place for almost five centuries, according to supporters of the tale.
 A wedding was planned in 1540 at the village of Lesní Hluboké, which means the Forest Deep.
 The town had existed since at least 1395, and likely is much older.

 The story starts a year earlier, in 1539.
 A peasant from Lesní Hluboké was returning from the market in the big town of Velká Bíteš when he saw a wounded Hungarian horse merchant on the road.
 The peasant brought the merchant home and healed his wounds.

 The peasant had a very beautiful daughter who helped to look after the wounded merchant.
 The two, being young, fell in love with each other.
 The girl’s father though, had different ideas.
 He wanted to marry his daughter to a wealthy person so the family could improve its standing.
 This was a time when marriages were often still arranged.